25 min read

 Issues with demand forecasting in most companies

-Before you can do effective demand forecasting, you need accurate information.
+Before you can master effective demand forecasting, you need accurate information.
 Issues with demand forecasting in most companies have to do with missing data.
-Here are some of the things that can get in the way of your forecasts.
+Here are some factors that can get in the way of your forecasts:

 You don’t have to fall prey to the pitfalls of demand forecasting.
 These best practices for supply chain operations can help you use demand forecasting to keep your business healthy.

-Your fulfillment company is an important partner for your demand forecasting.
-It can aggregate many of the data points you need to create useful forecasts.
+NOTE: Your fulfillment company is an important partner as you forecast demand.
+It can aggregate many of the data points you need for accurate demand forecasting.

-Demand forecasting helps drive smarter business decision-making.
-It doesn’t matter whether you choose simple or more complex methods.
-Demand planning based on sales data, market research, and economic factors will help your business stay strong.
+Demand forecasting drives smarter business decision-making.
+Whether you choose simple or more complex methods, demand planning based on sales data, market research, and economic factors will help your business stay strong.

 Demand Forecasting FAQ